Does your baby vomit, is irritable, and cries often after eating? If he does, he is probably suffering from gastro-esophageal reflux (GOR/reflux).

 - Your baby may be allergic to a milk-based formula, so you might have to consider switching formulas.

-Overall, if you think your baby suffers from reflux or not, you should try to avoid the following as much as you can:
+Overall, if your baby suffers from reflux or not, you should try to avoid the following as much as you can:

 - Using car seats after feeding